karl-/athensworks.github.io/brewweek_app/index.markdown

   - /brewweek/
 ---

-Athensworks, in partnership with [Ohio Brew Week](http://OhioBrewWeek.com), built an app for Ohio Brew Week 2015.
+Athensworks, in partnership with [Ohio Brew Week](http://OhioBrewWeek.com), built an app for Ohio Brew Week 2015 and recently updated it for OBW 2016.
 All work was done by a group of volunteers and members of Athensworks in the context of a monthly event we call Hack Night.
 If you’re interested in Hack Night, checkout our [Facebook Page](https://www.facebook.com/Athensworks).
 If you’re interested in a membership, we’d love to have you join Athensworks, just give us a shout!

 <center>
   <p>